terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `model_id` - ID of the hardware model if applicable
 - `name` - Host fully qualified domain name.
 - `operatingsystem_id` - ID of the operating system to put on the host.
+- `owner_id` - ID of the user or usergroup that owns the host.
+- `owner_type` - Owner of the host, must be either User ot Usergroup
 - `parameters` - A map of parameters that will be saved as host parameters in the machine config.
 - `retry_count` - Number of times to retry on a failed attempt to register or delete a host in foreman.